 When is Doctor Who on next?

-Doctor Who is back on our screens now, and the next episode, titled 'The Ghost Monument', will air in the UK this weekend on 14 October at 6:55pm.
+Doctor Who is back on our screens now, and the next episode, titled 'Kerblam!', will air in the UK this weekend on 18 November at 6:30pm.
+That's a little earlier than usual, partly to make room in the schedule for David Attenborough's Dynasties.

 How can you watch Doctor Who in the US?